UNBOOKABLE.

 BEST ROOM.

 Book a PUBLIC Queen on floors 15 through 18 facing south.
 The view opens onto the Williamsburg Bridge and lower Manhattan, the floor-to-ceiling Pawson glazing is the design element you are actually paying for, and the lower-floor rooms without the view feel like a different hotel.
-Upgrade to a Premium Queen only if the price gap is under $100 a night.
+Upgrade to a Premium Queen only if the price gap is small.

 • PUBLIC QUEEN 15TH-18TH